 Here are the list of changes that go into effect at Longfellow beginning on Saturday morning, May 29, 2021:

-No one 16 years or older is required to wear masks at any time while at Longfellow–inside or outside, alone, or in groups (unless they are in a tennis clinic with younger children 15 and under).
+No one 12 years or older is that is vaccinated is required to wear masks at any time while at Longfellow–inside or outside, alone, or in groups (unless they are in a tennis clinic with younger children 15 and under).

 Social distancing is no longer required for people who are vaccinated.